08Aristodemus24/auto-job-app-sender/readme.md

 7. post resume/cv on linkedin account with connections that are mostly recruiters.
 With the caption
 ```
-"It's tough to get an interview call from Oracle, Canva, etc. so I tried to be creative with my resume.
+"This is my first time posting in a long time

-I created it using Canva
+but from a hiring manager or recruiters perspective what would a fresh graduate trying to land a junior data analytics role have to add or remove in this resume/CV

-Do you think it will grab recruiters attention?
-Any feedback would be appreciated
+I created this using Canva so do you think it will grab recruiters attention?
+Any feedback would be appreciated.

-If you need an editable version of this resume and create one for yourself please comment your email id below.
+If you need an editable version of this resume and create one for yourself you can comment your email id below.
 I'd be happy to share it with you.

-#oracle #canva #jobsearch #recruitment #software #jobhiring #jobseeking"
+#canva #jobsearch #recruitment #software #dataanalytics #jobhiring #jobseeking"
 ```
 this post will as byproduct give you potential recruiters giving you potential opportunities to apply for the role you are looking for when they comment on your post